boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/c3-custom-widget.md

 Here we create a C3 Chart using the D3 Library.

  > **NOTE:** The C3 Chart is open-source and it is under MIT license.
-This feature is available in Bold BI Embedded Analytics but not in Cloud Analytics Server.
+This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.

 Follow these steps to add the third-party widget(C3 Chart) as a custom widget for the dashboard: